We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Certain foundations and nonprofit organizations also provide free testing.
 For example, the AIDS Healthcare Foundation offers this in over 28 locations nationwide.

-A healthcare professional can also provide guidance about any other sexual health concerns and describe ways of reducing the risk of getting or passing on STIs.
+A healthcare professional can also guide any other sexual health concerns and describe ways of reducing the risk of getting or passing on STIs.

 This depends on the testing company’s security and privacy measures, including HIPAA compliance.
 Some use internet encryption and discreet packaging and destroy samples and data after the test is complete and the person has seen their results.

-As an STI test can easily link back to a person through their DNA, using a reputable service that protects personal information and healthcare data is crucial.
+An STI test can easily link back to a person through their DNA, so using a reputable service that protects personal information and healthcare data is crucial.

-An at-home STI test may be suitable for people who need convenient, discreet STI testing.
+An at-home STI test may suit people needing convenient, discreet STI testing.
 Various companies offer test bundles, consultations, and retests, and the results are generally available within a few days.

 Follow the company’s instructions carefully to increase the likelihood of an accurate result.